 “I still don’t know whether in the corporate world, women feel like it’s ok to be vulnerable or whether they think they have to be more masculine.
 So, we are seeing people like Jacinda Ardern role-modelling a new kind of leadership.”

 While researching this book, I did a lot of crying.
-I cried over lives lost protecting forests from the impact of cattle farming in Brazil, over the lives lost making our clothes in Cambodia.
-I also raged over the way animals are treated and the injustice of our economic and political systems.
 And I had dreams in which I was talking to a dolphin behind glass about overfishing, and another in which I was proudly showing people at a conference the label in my knickers which stated who’d made them, which factory they worked in and how much they were paid.